🚀 Phase 3 ⭐ Most Anticipated Eli Lilly · Weekly injection

 Three Hormones, One Drug

 Three receptors targeted.
 Attacks hunger and metabolism simultaneously.
 Each receptor does something different.
-Together, they produce results no single-target drug has matched.
+Together, they produce results no single target drug has matched.

 GLP-1 Receptor